 After graduating high school Blake went to a local community college for two years before finally landing at the University of Southern Mississippi, where he would finish pursuing his Bachelor’s degree in Biology with a minor in Chemistry.
 While at Southern Miss, Blake was a member of the Honors College and completed an undergraduate thesis project.
 After completing his undergraduate studies, Blake earned the opportunity to attend The University of South Alabama where he would receive his Doctor of Physical Therapy in 2017.

 After graduating from South Alabama, Blake accepted his first job in Mobile, working for Results Physiotherapy where he was able to learn many valuable skills as a clinician.
 Blake has continued learning since graduating.
 He is currently pursuing an advanced manual therapy certification, which he started working towards while employed at Results Physiotherapy, which he continues to work toward completing presently.
 He has also completed continued learning for the application of Dry Needling in the clinical setting.

 Blake is married to his wife, Katelin, who he began dating in high school.
-They currently live in Mobile with their Australian shepherd, Cotten.
+They recently welcomed their first child Eli in 2020.
+They currently live in Daphne, AL. along with their Australian shepherd, Cotten.
 Blake spends his time supporting his wife in her training for half marathon races, enjoying friends and family, golfing, and watching any and all sports.

 Reach out to our Team:

 Tuesday: 7 AM – 6 PM

 Friday: 7 AM – 6 PM

 Saturday/Sunday : Closed